skela/mdm/README.md

 ## Quick start

-If you've previously run `make`, and just want the latest packages, run `make install` , this just installs the latest packages without doing a full update of everything.
-However if this fails, you might need to run `make` first.
+If you've previously run `make`, you should be able to run the `teknolab` command whenever you open a terminal.
+However if it fails, just run `source ~/.bashrc` and your shell should update.
+With `teknolab` you can either do a full update `teknolab update` or install needed packages with `teknolab install`.